Finite Expression Method for Solving High-Dimensional Partial Differential Equations: Numerical Examples

-\textbf{Implements of FEX.} There are four main parts in the implementation of FEX as introduced in Section \ref{sec:farmework}.
+There are four main parts in the implementation of FEX as introduced in Section \ref{sec:farmework}.
 We will only briefly describe the key numerical choices here.
-(1) \textit{Score computation.} The score is computed by the update of the functional with iteration numbers $T_1=20$ and $T_2=20$ using Adam and BFGS, respectively.
-(2) \textit{Operator sequence generation.} The depth-3 binary tree (Fig.~\ref{fig:workflow}b) with 3 unary operators and 1 binary operator is used to generate mathematical expressions.
+(1) \textit{Score computation.} The score is updated first by Adam with a learning rate 0.001 for $T_1=20$ iterations and then by BFGS with a learning rate 1 for maximum $T_2=20$ iterations.
+(2) \textit{Operator sequence generation.} The depth-3 binary tree (Figure~\ref{fig:workflow}b) with 3 unary operators and 1 binary operator is used to generate mathematical expressions.
 The binary set is $\mathbbm{B}=\{+,-,\times\}$ and the unary set is $\mathbbm{U}=\{0, 1, \text{Id}, (\cdot)^2, (\cdot)^3, (\cdot)^4, \exp, \sin, \cos\}$.
 A fully connected NN is used as a controller $\bm{\chi}_\Phi$ with constant input.
 The output size of the controller NN is $n_1|\mathbbm{B}|+n_2|\mathbbm{U}|$, where $n_1=1$ and $n_2=3$ represent the number of binary and unary operators, respectively, and $|\cdot|$ denotes the cardinality of a set.
-(3) \textit{Controller update.} The batch size for the policy gradient update is $N=10$ and the controller is trained for $1000$ iterations.
-(4) \textit{Weight optimization.} The candidate pool capacity is set to be $K=10$.
+(3) \textit{Controller update.} The batch size for the policy gradient update is $N=10$ and the controller is trained for $1000$ iterations using Adam with a fixed learning rate $0.002$.
+Especially in Section of ``Numerical Convergence'', since the deeper trees are used, the controller is updated for 5000 iterations for trees with different depth.
+We adopt the $\epsilon$-greedy strategy to increase the exploration of new $\Be$.
+The probability $\epsilon$ of sampling an $e_i$ by random is $0.1$.
+(4) \textit{Candidate optimization.} The candidate pool capacity is set to be $K=10$.
 For any $\Be\in\mathbb{P}$, the parameter $\bm{\theta}$ is optimized using Adam with an initial learning rate $0.01$ for $T_3=20,000$ iterations.
-The learning rate decays according to the cosine decay schedule~\cite{he2019bag}.
+The learning rate decays according to the cosine decay schedule~\citep{he2019bag}.